Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Phoenicia/Phoenicia.md

 Achaemenid rule was quite favorable for the Phoenicians to start with.
 The only paid about half of the tribute that they previously paid and they were given a lot of autonomy.
 In turn their maritime prowess gave the Persians a fleet to fight the Greeks in the Greco-Persian Wars.
 As a result of increasing tributes and punishments following the Achaemenid defeat at the Battle of Salamis the Phoenician city-state of Sidon led a failed rebellion against the Achaemenids leading to the destruction of Sidon.

 ## Hellenistic Period
 Phoenicia was one of the first regions to be conquered by Alexander the Greats invasion into western Asia.
-During the seven month siege of Tyre maney Phoenicians fled to Carthage.
+During the seven month siege of Tyre many Phoenicians fled to Carthage.
 After Tyre fell the rest of Phoenicia easily came under Macedonian control.
+After a relatively uneventful few years under Macedonian rule Alexander the Great died in 323 BC the Phoenicians came under Seleucid rule.
+The Seleucids, being the geographically largest successor of Alexander's Empire had a hard time keeping Phoenicia.
+In the third century BC Phoenicia came under the rule of the Ptolemaic Kingdom who held it for a century until the Seleucids reclaimed them.

+Under Seleucid rule the city-states of Phoenicia had a great deal of autonomy and during the Seleucid Dynastic Wars they were self-governed.
+Eventually the jews in the Levant revolted and defeated the Seleucids leaving the region to be self-governed until Tigranes the Great of Armenia conquered them.
+The Armenians only held onto the regions for a short time before the romans intervened and conquered the territory.
+Phoenicia was eventually incorporated into the province of Syria and under Roman rule the Phoenicians lost all of their autonomy.

+# Culture
+## Trade
+The Phoenicians are known for their trade connecting all of the African coast of the Mediterranean from the Strait of Gibraltar in the west to the Levant in the east.
+The Phoenicians had a deep relationship with the Greeks exporting Near East culture and resources to the Minoan and Mycenaean civilizations during the second millennium BC.

+Other than being a middleman between civilizations Phoenicians main industry was cedar wood exports to Egypt and Mesopotamia who lacked wood resources themselves.
+Unable to solely live on this resource Phoenicians became skilled craftsmen in glass-making, metalworking, and wood-carving for both every day and luxury use.

+The most prized Phoenician good was fabrics dyed in Tyrian Purple, a dye found in the *Murex* marine snail once common on the eastern Mediterranean coast.
+This expensive fabric became a status symbol in several civilizations, most notably the Romans.

+The Phoenicians helped propagate wine across the Mediterranean and may have taught wine-making to their trading partners.

+## Technology
+The Phoenicians might be the first to invent the bireme and the trireme.
+The Phoenicians are also credited with inventing the Amphora.

+## Politics
+The city-states were highly independent and alliances were rare.
+Phoenician society was monarchical early on with a king at the top and nobles and merchants beneath him.
+Later on the councils were created to advise the kings, eventually taking greater power from the kings.
+Tyre later on in the sixth century even adopting a similar system to the Roman consuls.